-How we manage your homeowners or condominium association in Arlington
+How we deal with your homeowners or condominium association in Arlington

-We require that the renter abide by all community and association rules.
-To guide us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+We require that the tenant abide by all community and association covenants.
+To guide us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
 Most often the renter needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+Occasionally, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-a handy source for property owners in Arlington
+a good reference for property owners in Arlington

 - Collections and evictions